DarkGhostHunter/FlowSdk/README.md

 ## Examples

-If you're lost and what some kind of prototyping, or just want to know how a transaction process works, check the [`examples`](examples) directory.
+If you're lost and want some kind of quick prototyping, or you just want to know how a particular transaction process works, look into the [`examples`](examples) directory.

-## PHP 5 Compatibility
+## PHP 5.6 Compatibility

-Check out the [`legacy` branch](https://github.com/DarkGhostHunter/FlowSdk/tree/legacy) for PHP 5 compatibility.
-Since it's considered legacy, there is no promises to keep it up-to-date.
+Check out the [`legacy` branch](tree/legacy) for PHP 5.6 compatibility.
+Since it's considered *legacy*, there is no promises on keeping it up-to-date.

-Consider migrating to PHP 7.1 and above.
-PHP 5.6 and below, as well PHP 7.0 and below, will be no longer be supported by January 1th, 2019. **Security releases won't come after this date**.[¹](http://php.net/supported-versions.php).
+Consider migrating to PHP 7.1 and above as soon as possible.
+PHP 5.6 and below, as well PHP 7.0 and below, will be no longer be supported by January 1th, 2019. **Security releases won't be available for old PHP version after that date**.[¹](http://php.net/supported-versions.php).

 ## License